CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/ds-server/README.md

 npm i;
 npm start;
 ```
+Ctrl-C to crash deepstream, after you see a successful startup, because there are more things to do.

 ```sh
 # Install pm2 also, which we will need later to start deepstream on startup